 Yaouré Gold Mine, in central Côte d’Ivoire, poured first gold in December 2020, becoming Perseus’s third operation.
-Perseus declared Commercial Production at Yaouré at the end of the March 2021 Quarter.
+Perseus declared Commercial Production at Yaouré in March 2021.

-Yaouré is expected to produce more than 200,000oz gold per year over the first five years of its mine life at an average AISC of around US$734.
+Yaouré is expected to produce more than 200,000oz gold per year over the first five years of its mine life at an average AISC of ~US$745.

-Perseus has identified a number of highly encouraging nearby exploration targets that will be followed up in coming periods with the expectation of delineating sufficient addition mineable Resources to materially extend the current 8.5 year mine life of Yaouré of more than eight years.
+Perseus has identified several highly encouraging nearby exploration targets that it will follow up in coming periods with the expectation of delineating sufficient addition mineable Resources to materially extend the current ~8-year mine life of Yaouré of more than eight years.

 Following the granting of an Exploitation Permit and negotiation of a Mining Convention with the government of Côte d’Ivoire, development of Yaouré started in May 2019, using the same combination of development teams (Perseus and Lycopodium) that delivered Sissingué ahead of time and on budget.
-Development was funded through a combination of existing cash, corporate debt and cash flow from the Edikan and Sissingué operations and progressed on time and on budget allowing Perseus achieved a stretch target of pouring first gold at Yaouré in December 2020 and commenced commercial production in March 2021.
+Development was funded through a combination of existing cash, corporate debt and cash flow from the Edikan and Sissingué operations and progressed on time and on budget allowing Perseus achieved a stretch target of pouring first gold at Yaouré in December 2020.

 Yaouré lies within the eastern half of the informally named Bouflé greenstone belt in central Côte d’Ivoire.
 The belt is a north-north-east-trending assemblage of Palaeoproterozoic volcanic, sedimentary and intrusive rocks of the Birimian Supergroup.